To help you manage your money and reach your saving goals:

 U.S. savings bonds are one of the safest types of investments because they are endorsed by the federal government and, therefore, are virtually risk free.

-Visit the U.S. Department of the Treasury's website, TreasuryDirect, to learn about savings bonds, treasury bonds, and securities: how to buy and redeem your investments, what to do in the event of the death of an owner, and much more.
+Visit TreasuryDirect, a website from the U.S. Department of the Treasury, to learn about savings bonds, treasury bonds, and securities: how to buy and redeem your investments, what to do in the event of the death of an owner, and much more.
 TreasuryDirect is your one stop shopping site for government securities where you can find information about the wide range of savings options, including EE/E, HH/H, and I savings bonds.

 Manage and determine the value of savings bonds using these tools: